 - 5 pounds cabbage

 - Filtered water

-- Shred or chop cabbage finely.
+- Shred or finely chop cabbage.
 Place in a non-metal bowl.

 - Grind seeds and peppercorns with a mortar and pestle; toss ground seeds in the bowl with the cabbage until well blended.
-Pound the mixture a little with a wooden spoon or cabbage crusher to get the juices flowing.
+Pound the mixture a little with a Cabbage Crusher or pounding tool to get the juices flowing.

 - Pack the cabbage mixture into the clean jar, rather tightly.
-Add just enough water to bring the brine just above the cabbage level.
+Add just enough water to bring the liquid level to just above the cabbage.

 - Weigh the cabbage down with a fermenting weight, if needed.

-- Check the kraut every day.
-Smell it and replenish the water if needed.
-Keep a close eye on it.
+- Check the kraut's aroma and water level daily; replenish the water if needed.
 If it starts to smell anything but sour, start again.
 Making kraut without salt is doable, but is a risk, so be attentive and aware of what the ferment is doing and keep it happy.
 Mold may appear on the surface, but don’t worry about it unless the mold is dark-colored.

-- Sauerkraut should start to get tangy within about five days.
+- Sauerkraut should start to get tangy within about 5 days.
 Continue tasting daily and place in cold storage when it reaches desired flavor.